DOMEzero - Upper Jaw Expansion Without a Gap

 Jaw joint clicking – harmless or a warning sign?

-A clicking sound in the jaw joint when chewing or yawning indicates that the masticatory system is out of balance.
-Common causes are teeth grinding, an upper jaw that is too narrow, an incorrect bite or incorrect loading.
-If left untreated, it can lead to damage to the joints, muscles and teeth.
+Clicking in the jaw joint when chewing or yawning indicates that the chewing system is out of balance.
+Common causes include teeth grinding, a too-narrow upper jaw, an incorrect bite, or excessive strain.
+If left untreated, it can lead to damage to the joint, muscles, and teeth.

-Treatment is individualized, often initially with bite splints.
-In the long term, the bite is adjusted and the jaw position is harmonized - if necessary also by orthodontic measures.
-The aim is a permanently pain-free, stable masticatory system.
+Treatment is individualized, often starting with bite splints.
+Long-term, the bite is adjusted and the jaw position is harmonized – with orthodontic measures if necessary.
+The goal is a permanently pain-free, stable chewing system.

 Read more